 - Must maintain a well-groomed appearance as per Company standards.

 - Applicants who have a B737 Type Rating must not have limitations other than “B-737 CIRC.APCH.-VMC ONLY” documented on their certificate.

 So, exactly how much can I earn as a Southwest pilot?

-Here is a sampling of Southwest pilot annual wages.
+Here is a sampling of Southwest pilot hourly wages.
 Pilot pay changes based on various factors, such as type of plane, years of experience, etc. For instance, this is for the Boeing 747.